"Hey, Marina! Got any plans for the holidays?"

 "Well, yeah.
 Cuz like, YOU made it, ya know?"

 "I... guess."
-The idea that the things she made were special never really occurred to her.
+The idea that the things she made were special never occurred to her.
 Maybe there was something to it... but what did she make?
 There wasn't anything she could think of, except maybe...

 "Pam, do you know a place I can get some scrap metal at?"